 Sounds great, but should it carry the same weight in solution choice as unified routing of calls and emails?

-If your contact centre is answering approximately 800 calls per hour, and the handling time of those calls is around 350 seconds, you will need approximately 84 Agents operating at an occupancy level of 93% to achieve a target 80% in 30 second service level.
-This means that your Agents are spending on average 7% of their time on-queue waiting for their next phone call.
+If your contact centre is answering approximately 800 calls per hour, and the handling time of those calls is around 350 seconds, you will need approximately 84 Agents operating at an occupancy level of 93% to achieve a target of 80% in 30 seconds service level.
+This means that your Agents are spending on average 7% of their time in queue waiting for their next phone call.
 And, if your contact centre operates with Shrinkages of approximately 30%, your Agents are on-queue 70% of the time you are paying for them.
 So when a customer makes a return call, what is the chance that this routing feature will be able to successfully connect them to the Agent they last spoke to?

 Chance of Success = (100% – Occupancy) x (100% – Shrinkage) = 7% x 70% = 5%